-Children showing signs of Abuse and/or Neglect
+Children showing signs of Abuse and/or Neglect and/or Exploitation

-The Schools recognise that, without appropriate intervention and support, children experiencing abuse or neglect may adverse effects which may last into adulthood The Schools may be the only stable, secure and predictable element in the lives of children at risk.
-Children who have experienced abuse or neglect may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
+The Schools recognise that, without appropriate intervention and support, children experiencing abuse or neglect may adverse effects which may last into adulthood.
+The Schools may be the only stable, secure and predictable element in the lives of children at risk.
+Children who have experienced abuse or neglect or exploitation may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
 We recognise that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention.